ViciousSquid/Dosidicus/Docs/Cognitive Sandbox Manifesto | Artificial Life and Transparent Neural Systems.md

 That’s intentional. **Complex visuals distract from what matters—the brain.**

 The squid is the art.
 The brain is the system.
-Together, they create something new: **a drawn creature whose behavior emerges from real learning.**
+Together, they create something new: **a drawn creature whose behaviour emerges from real learning.**

 ---